 Best practices and lessons learned from Palma Futuro will be shared with the larger South American and global palm oil industries.
 This is an exciting opportunity to raise expectations for social performance across an important global industry, and improve conditions for workers around the world.

-Funding is provided by the United States Department of Labor under cooperative agreement number IL-32820-18-75-K. 100% of the total costs of the project is financed with federal funds, for a total of U.S. $6,000,000 dollars.
+Funding is provided by the United States Department of Labor under cooperative agreement number IL-32820-18-75-K. 100 percent of the total costs of the project is financed with federal funds, for a total of 7.360.289 US dollars.
 This material does not necessarily reflect the views or policies of the United States Department of Labor, nor does mention of trade names, commercial products, or organizations imply endorsement by the United States Government.

 Palma Futuro Press Kit

 Find the Palma Futuro Press Kit and learn more about the program here.

 Training SAI offers a wide range of training and capacity building services related to human rights at work.
 Over the years, SAI’s training programs have benefited over 50,000 social auditors and representatives of brands, suppliers, trade unions, non-profits, governments, and academia.
 Training Schedule SA8000 Introduction & Basic Auditor Training This course provides an overall introduction…

 Social Fingerprint Every company has a Social Fingerprint®—a unique mark that shows the world how they do business.
 Measure and improve Based on the philosophy “you can’t improve what you don’t measure,” Social Fingerprint measures and maps a path to improve on social performance—a company’s preparedness to manage a socially responsible workplace or supply chain.…